-This course is provided by the Compliance Education Institute.
+This course and certification is provided by the Compliance Education Institute.

 The increased regulatory focus on 3rd party oversight programs has created a growing demand for professionals with specialized expertise in building and managing compliant vendor management programs.
 This Certified Regulatory Vendor Program Manager (CRVPM) course provides the regulatory knowledge, methodology and best practices required to build and manage a compliant 3rd party oversight program that meets FFIEC Guidance, GLBA 501(b) requirements as well as OCC, FDIC, NCUA, FRB, CFPB Guidance and bulletins.
 In addition, this course covers the preparation to present documentation in support of exams and audits.
 This course is web-based and self-paced.